ecampuslearning/creativehubs.github.io/README.md

-# Developers Containers Site & Terminals
+#IGE CLOUD Workspace configuration

 This repo holds the website for the [Inclusive Developers Hub](https://github.com/ecampuslearning/spec).

-You may view the site at [containers.dev](https://developer.igecloud.com).
+You may view the site at [igecloud.dev](https://connections.igecloud.dev).

 ## Building